Open Specification · v2.1 · March 2026

 This is an open standard.
 The specification defines the data format and behavioral model — not a specific implementation.
 Any agent framework can implement engram-compatible memory.
 PLUR is one implementation; there should be others.

-The benchmark results demonstrate that agents with engram memory outperform stateless agents 68% of the time, with the strongest gains in convention adherence (6/6 wins) and tool discoverability (6/7 wins).
+The benchmark results demonstrate that agents with engram memory outperform stateless agents in 31 of 35 decided contests (89%), with the strongest gains in convention adherence (12–0) and tool discoverability (10–2).
 The engram specification explains the data structures and algorithms behind those results.

 Engram schema